natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 ===Sensors===
 {{main|3JB10}}

-The SIDAM 25 is equipped with a [[3JB10]] optronic tracking system, with no search radar.
-The tracking system does not trigger the radar warning receiver fitted to some helicopters.
+The SIDAM 25 is equipped with a [[3JB10]] optronic tracking system, with no search radar, so it needs to be manually locked on from the sniper seat.
+The tracking system does not trigger the radar warning receiver fitted to some helicopters and planes.
+The lock-on scope also will not wobble, like with the radars, providing better aim assist.
-{{Notice|Although the tracker can track targets in an elevation range of -20°/+85° once locked on, it can only initially lock on to targets between -20°/+20° in elevation.}}
+{{Notice|Although the tracker can track targets in an elevation range of -20°/+85° once locked on, it can be difficult to lock on to targets past +20° in elevation.
+Be patient!}}

 {| class="wikitable" style="text-align:center"
 ! colspan="5" | [[3JB10]] - Optronic Tracking System